-This easy skillet pan pizza recipe might be the best that you’ll ever make.
+This easy skillet pan pizza recipe might be the best pizza that you’ll ever make.
 The dough ingredients get mixed together in the morning, it rises all day to get lots of good yeasty flavor, it’s pressed into a skillet, it gets loaded with your favorite toppings, and then it’s baked.

 The name is pretty self-explanatory, but it’s pizza dough that is pressed into a skillet, topped, and baked in the oven at a high temperature to ensure a thick and crispy crust.
 My favorite part of this recipe is the crust–it’s thick but chewy and just gloriously crispy on the bottom and edges.

 Sort of.
 I personally equate deep dish pizza with, like, true Chicago deep-dish pizza that’s like 3″ deep.
 Also, the ingredients for a Chicago deep-dish crust are completely different.
-That being said, this pizza crust is certainly thicker than a NY-style pizza crust or a Neopotalian pizza crust and it’s baked in what some people would refer to as a deep-dish skillet.
+That being said, this pizza crust is certainly thicker than a NY-style pizza crust or a Neapolitan pizza crust and it’s baked in what some people would refer to as a deep-dish skillet.

 This recipe couldn’t be easier to make, even on a weeknight!